Course Code: GES160

 A. Injury Prevention and Return to Competition

 The NCSF-CSC course itself is available to all candidates interested in furthering their education in the field of strength and conditioning.
-In order to take the NCSF-CSC credentialing exam, candidates must meet one of the following eligibility requirements:
+In order to take the NCSF-CSC credentialing exam, candidates must be 18 years or older and meet one of the following eligibility requirements:

-You will receive instant access to the digital edition of the following textbook:
+The instructional materials required for this course are included in enrollment and will be available online.
+You will receive access to the digital edition of the following textbook:

 The National Council on Strength and Fitness (NCSF) advocates for the education and certification of exercise professionals in the United States.
 The NCSF wishes to promote industry standards in order to foster excellence in the industry and ensure that professionals follow ethical standards.
 It also seeks to promote public health through exercise intiatives and awareness.
 The organization’s NCCA-accredited fitness certifications are well-known throughout the industry for their comprehensive and robust subject matter, and can assist you on your path to becoming an exercise professional.